nmalwinka/Nextflow_Pipeline_MultiOme_Processing/README.md

 |  cellranger-arc | v.2.0.1|

-To be able to run the pipeline, you can set up nextflow environment using conda (install nextflow v.21.10.6, multiqc v.1.13) and mgatk conda environment with installed mgatk v.0.6.6.
-Cell Ranger arc was downloaded from 10x.
+To be able to run the pipeline, you can set up nextflow environment using conda (install nextflow, multiqc) and mgatk conda environment with installed mgatk.
+Cell Ranger arc was downloaded from 10x (https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/downloads/latest).

 These need to be changed in the nextflow pipeline file.